apache/arrow/docs/source/cpp/build_system.rst

 Runtime Dependencies
 ====================

-While Arrow uses the OS-provided timezone database on Linux and Mac OS, it requires a user-provided database on Windows.
+While Arrow uses the OS-provided timezone database on Linux and macOS, it requires a user-provided database on Windows.
 You must download and extract the text version of the IANA timezone database and add the Windows timezone mapping XML.
 To download, you can use the following batch script: